 These are the different sections in ThoughtSpot:

 Click the ThoughtSpot logo to go to the application home page.
-At the top of the home page is a search bar and below that several areas that show activity in ThoughtSpot.
+At the top of the home page you can see a search bar, and several areas that show activity in ThoughtSpot.

 |All time popular

-choose between all-time popular or recently in the last 15 days.
-Small icons illustrate the type of visualization you'll find when you click an item.
+choose between all-time popular, or recently in the last 15 days.
+Small icons illustrate the type of visualization you can find when you click an item.

 |Recently viewed||Answers and pinboards you've viewed recently.